Computing exact distributions part 3

 This is the transformation of variable formula for an integral.

-Suppose for simplicity that \(f\left( x \right) = 1\) so that the integral we are interested in is \(\int\limits_{\left( {a,b} \right)} {dx}\), and suppose we transform \(x\) according to the rule \(x = y\) then \[\int\limits_{\left( {a,b} \right)} {dx} = \int\limits_{\left( {a,b} \right)} {dy} = b - a.\] If, instead, we transform \(x\) according to the rule \(x = - y\) we obtain \[\int\limits_{\left( {a,b} \right)} {dx} = \int\limits_{\left( { - a, - b} \right)} {\left( { - 1} \right)dy} = - \int\limits_{\left( { - a, - b} \right)} {dy} = - \left( { - b - \left( { - a} \right)} \right) = b - a.\]
+Suppose for simplicity that \(f\left( x \right) = 1\) so that the integral I am interested in is \(\int\limits_{\left( {a,b} \right)} {dx}\), and suppose I transform \(x\) according to the rule \(x = y\) then \[\int\limits_{\left( {a,b} \right)} {dx} = \int\limits_{\left( {a,b} \right)} {dy} = b - a.\] If, instead, I transform \(x\) according to the rule \(x = - y\) I obtain \[\int\limits_{\left( {a,b} \right)} {dx} = \int\limits_{\left( { - a, - b} \right)} {\left( { - 1} \right)dy} = - \int\limits_{\left( { - a, - b} \right)} {dy} = - \left( { - b - \left( { - a} \right)} \right) = b - a.\]

 Note that in this case the length of the interval \(\left( { - a, - b} \right)\) is \(\left( { - b - \left( { - a} \right)} \right) = - \left( {b - a} \right)\) because it is measured in the direction left to right, even though this integral is essentially the same as the one on \(\left( {a,b} \right)\).

-We want to disregard these niggling problems with the sign so we want to transform \(\left( {a,b} \right)\) to \(\left( {{a^*},{b^*}} \right)\) with \({a^*} < {b^*}\) for any transformation.
-To be consistent with the definition of integral we need to transform the volume element to \[dx\left( y \right) = \left| {x'\left( y \right)} \right|dy\] where we take the absolute value of \(x'\left( y \right)\).
-In this notation, when we transform x according to the rule \(x = - y\) we obtain \[\int\limits_{\left( {a,b} \right)} {dx} = \int\limits_{\left( { - b, - a} \right)} {\left| { - 1} \right|dy} = \int\limits_{\left( { - b, - a} \right)} {dy} = \left( { - a - \left( { - b} \right)} \right) = b - a.\] This convention will be very useful when we look at multivariate integrals over a set \(A\) because we can disregard the direction along which the integral needs to be taken.
+We want to disregard these niggling problems with the sign so I want to transform \(\left( {a,b} \right)\) to \(\left( {{a^*},{b^*}} \right)\) with \({a^*} < {b^*}\) for any transformation.
+To be consistent with the definition of integral I need to transform the volume element to \[dx\left( y \right) = \left| {x'\left( y \right)} \right|dy\] where I take the absolute value of \(x'\left( y \right)\).
+In this notation, when I transform x according to the rule \(x = - y\) I obtain \[\int\limits_{\left( {a,b} \right)} {dx} = \int\limits_{\left( { - b, - a} \right)} {\left| { - 1} \right|dy} = \int\limits_{\left( { - b, - a} \right)} {dy} = \left( { - a - \left( { - b} \right)} \right) = b - a.\] This convention will be very useful when I look at multivariate integrals over a set \(A\) because I can disregard the direction along which the integral needs to be taken.

-When we transform to according to \(x = x\left( y \right)\), then \(A\) changes to \({A^*}\) in such a way that \(A = x\left( {{A^*}} \right)\) and \(f\left( x \right)\) changes to \(f\left( {x\left( y \right)} \right)\).
+When I transform to according to \(x = x\left( y \right)\), then \(A\) changes to \({A^*}\) in such a way that \(A = x\left( {{A^*}} \right)\) and \(f\left( x \right)\) changes to \(f\left( {x\left( y \right)} \right)\).
 There are some small complications with the volume element.
 Notice that every component of \(x\) transforms as follows \({x_i} = {x_i}\left( {{y_1},{y_2},...{y_n}} \right)\).
 So the differential of \({x_i}\) is \[d{x_i} = \frac{{\partial {x_i}}}{{\partial {y_1}}}d{y_1} + \frac{{\partial {x_i}}}{{\partial {y_2}}}d{y_2} + ... + \frac{{\partial {x_i}}}{{\partial {y_n}}}d{y_n}\] for \(i=1,2,…,n\).

-To analyse the problem we consider the case where \(n=2\).
+To analyse the problem I consider the case where \(n=2\).
 In this case \[\begin{array}{l} d{x_1} = \frac{{\partial {x_1}}}{{\partial {y_1}}}d{y_1} + \frac{{\partial {x_1}}}{{\partial {y_2}}}d{y_2}\\ d{x_2} = \frac{{\partial {x_2}}}{{\partial {y_1}}}d{y_1} + \frac{{\partial {x_2}}}{{\partial {y_2}}}d{y_2}. \end{array}\]

 Notice that I have changed the notation slightly from \(dx^j\) do \(dx_j\), as this is more often used (above this notation would have been confusing).

 Figure 6 gives a geometric interpretation of \(d{x_1}\) and \(d{x_2}\).
-We saw earlier on that \(d{x_1}d{x_2}\) is the area of the rectangle having \(d{x_1}\) and \(d{x_2}\) as sides.
-As we noted earlier on, the symbol \(d{x_i}\) can be interpreted as a \(2\)-dimensional vectors, \(d{x_i} = \left( {x_i^1,x_i^2} \right)\) say.
+I saw earlier on that \(d{x_1}d{x_2}\) is the area of the rectangle having \(d{x_1}\) and \(d{x_2}\) as sides.
+As I noted earlier on, the symbol \(d{x_i}\) can be interpreted as a \(2\)-dimensional vectors, \(d{x_i} = \left( {x_i^1,x_i^2} \right)\) say.
 The area of the rectangle having \(d{x_1}\) and \(d{x_2}\) as sides is just the determinant of \[\left| {\begin{array}{*{20}{c}} {d{x_1}}\\ {d{x_2}} \end{array}} \right| = \left| {\begin{array}{*{20}{c}} {x_1^1}&{x_1^2}\\ {x_2^1}&{x_2^2} \end{array}} \right|.\] The differentials above suggest that \[\left( {\begin{array}{*{20}{c}} {d{x_1}}\\ {d{x_2}} \end{array}} \right) = \left( {\begin{array}{*{20}{c}} {\frac{{\partial {x_1}}}{{\partial {y_1}}}}&{\frac{{\partial {x_1}}}{{\partial {y_2}}}}\\ {\frac{{\partial {x_2}}}{{\partial {y_1}}}}&{\frac{{\partial {x_2}}}{{\partial {y_2}}}} \end{array}} \right)\left( {\begin{array}{*{20}{c}} {d{y_1}}\\ {d{y_2}} \end{array}} \right).\]

 Notice that \[\left| {\begin{array}{*{20}{c}} {d{x_1}}\\ {d{x_2}} \end{array}} \right| = \left| {\begin{array}{*{20}{c}} {\frac{{\partial {x_1}}}{{\partial {y_1}}}}&{\frac{{\partial {x_1}}}{{\partial {y_2}}}}\\ {\frac{{\partial {x_2}}}{{\partial {y_1}}}}&{\frac{{\partial {x_2}}}{{\partial {y_2}}}} \end{array}} \right|\left| {\begin{array}{*{20}{c}} {d{y_1}}\\ {d{y_2}} \end{array}} \right|,\] or in a different notation \[d{x_1}d{x_2} = \left| {\begin{array}{*{20}{c}} {\frac{{\partial {x_1}}}{{\partial {y_1}}}}&{\frac{{\partial {x_1}}}{{\partial {y_2}}}}\\ {\frac{{\partial {x_2}}}{{\partial {y_1}}}}&{\frac{{\partial {x_2}}}{{\partial {y_2}}}} \end{array}} \right|d{y_1}d{y_2}.\]